Posted by Nicole Hempeck on September 15, 2017

 I was winning at this parenting thing, don’t you think?

 When you are getting ready for a trip, try to consider all scenarios – nasty restrooms, traffic jams without a road exit in sight, or having to lay baby out in the back of an airplane to strip them down after they ruin an outfit.

 Your packing list should include things like: food, band-aids, a thermometer and fever medicine, extra pacifiers, a lovey, a lap pad and blanket.
-Load up on diapers and wipes, and make sure to have some packed elsewhere in your luggage for re-loading the bag along the way, if possible.
+Load up on diapers and antibacterial wipes safe for babies, and make sure to have some packed elsewhere in your luggage for re-loading the bag along the way, if possible.
 Don’t forget a change of clothes for you as well.
 Those baby accidents can cause mom to get messy too!

 Add in some snacks for the adults (a hangry parent is not a patient parent) and water.
 Not all restaurants, and road-trip stops will have what you need, especially if you’re looking for healthy and inexpensive options.

 Expect those unexpected germs when out and about

 Pack regular and antibacterial wipes safe for babies, hand sanitizer and specific bags for storing dirty items.
 The Baby K’tan Diaper Bag has a built-in FDA approved antibacterial wet bag that is resistant to the growth of germs.
 It offers an antibacterial changing pad, and an antimicrobial pacifier pouch to help keep germs at bay.

 Where was this during my airplane blowouts and road trip restroom stops?